Univfy raises $6 million to better predict IVF success rates using machine learning

 Based on data provided by the clinic (location, population type, previous IVF outcomes, etc.) Univfy builds a software-based predictive model that is sent to that clinic via a secure cloud-based system.
 The PreIVF report is then completed by the doctor, who adds the woman’s medical history.
 This allows the clinic to set up a refund program that matches the individual patient’s success rate.

 For example: Women who have a 70 to 80 percent chance of success will get their second IVF treatment for free if the first one fails.
-And if none of the three cycles are successful, the patient will receive a partial or full refund, depending on what was initially agreed upon.
+And if none of the three cycles is successful, the patient will receive a partial or full refund, depending on what was initially agreed upon.

-There are already refund programs available out there.
+There are already refund programs available on the market.
 However, Yao argues that these have an extremely strict selection process.
 “Only 10 to 15 percent of women will meet these criteria and qualify for the program,” she said.

 According to Yao, patients who have access to Univfy’s technology have a much higher chance of qualifying for a refund program (50 to 80 percent).
 Her hope is that in time clinics will be able to offer more IVF treatments to more women.